sarckk/sarckk.github.io/content/post/transformers.md

 </p>

 At a high level, here's the journey that our input sequence takes to be transformed into an output sequence:
-1) Go through input embedding layer which projects each element in a sequence $x_i$ into a higher dimensional vector.
+1) Go through input embedding layer which projects each element $x_i$ in a sequence of length **S** into a higher dimensional vector.
 2) Add "Positional Encoding" vector to each element in the sequence (which remember, is now a high-dimensional vector).
 We'll talk about this in more detail later.
 3) Go through the encoder (orange block in the diagram above) **N** times.
 These **N** encoders have the same architecture but do not share weights.At the end of this step, we get a tensor that compactly represents the input sequence.
-4) On the decoder side, we pass in a sequence of length **M**, which goes through the same embedding layer + positional encoding as we had for the input sequence.
+4) On the decoder side, we pass in a sequence of length **T**, which goes through the same embedding layer + positional encoding as we had for the input sequence.
 5) The output embedding goes through a stack of **N** decoders (again no sharing of weights), each of which uses the tensor we got from **Step 3** in some way.
 At the end of this step, we get another tensor.
-6) We pass this tensor through a final Linear + Softmax layer to obtain **M** probabilities, where again **M** is the length of the sequence we passed into the decoder.
+6) We pass this tensor through a final Linear + Softmax layer to obtain **T** probabilities, where again **T** is the length of the sequence we passed into the decoder.
-7) We convert those probabilities into actual tokens (e.g. by taking the token with the highest probability), giving us an output sequence of length **M**.
+7) We convert those probabilities into actual tokens (e.g. by taking the token with the highest probability), giving us an output sequence of length **T**.

-So from an input sequence of length **N** and decoder input of length **M**, we got -- as the final product of the Transformer -- another sequence of length **M**.
+So from an input sequence of length **S** and decoder input of length **T**, we got -- as the final product of the Transformer -- another sequence of length **T**.

 It's okay if some of these steps do not make sense yet.
-For example, I was confused as to why a sequence of length **M** had to be passed into the decoder to get another sequence of the same length **M**: if we are just passing in an input sentence and expect the model to output the translated text, what are we passing to the decoder?
+For example, I was confused as to why a sequence of length **T** had to be passed into the decoder to get another sequence of the same length **T**: if we are just passing in an input sentence and expect the model to output the translated text, what are we passing to the decoder?
 WTF?
 Don't worry, this will become clear when we talk about training and inference later in this article.

 Now, let's talk about each of these components in greater detail during **training**.
 Then we'll talk about what happens at **inference time**.